Corporate Governance Seal

 29. Board of Directors Development

 a.
 Does the GOCC have orientation programmes for new Directors?
-No Orientation Program for new Directors is in place.
+As of 03 June 2024, the Tourism Board Orientation Program was approved through the issuance of Welcome Kits for New Directors appointed/assigned to the Tourism Board.

 b.
 Does the GOCC have a policy that encourages Directors / Commissioners to attend on-going or continuous professional education programmes?

-A budget of P 10,000 per appointive director was allocated for training expense in 2022, or a total of P 30, 000 for all incumbent appointive directors.
+A budget of PhP10,000 per appointive director was allocated for training expense in 2022 and 2023, or a total of PhP30,000 for all incumbent appointive directors.

 2022 OCBS PPMP